 Due to the above factors, the Native Produce & Animal Byproducts Import & Export Company (CNNP), Yunnan Branch initiated experimentation into post-fermentation of tea for export.
-It is said that Wuzhou tea factories still contain staff that were sent from Yunnan to learn post-fermentation techniques for ripe

-Puerh production.
-As the culmination of this study and investigation, CNNP Yunnan successfully produced ripe Puerh tea in 1973.
+It is said that Wuzhou tea factories still employ staff who were sent from Yunnan to learn post-fermentation techniques for ripe puerh production.
+As the culmination of this study and investigation, CNNP Yunnan successfully produced ripe puerh tea in 1973.